 Short Phone Calls

-Since you’re paying your attorney on an hourly basis, keep your telephone conversations short — the meter is running.
-Avoid making several calls a day; instead, consolidate your questions and ask them all in one conversation.
+Since your attorney bills for your time, keeping your conversations shorter will save you money — the meter is running.
+Avoid making several calls a day; instead, prepare your questions in advance before speaking to your lawyer.
 Stay focused.
 Ask yourself if you already know the answer to your question.
 Think about the value of the lawyer’s time in providing an answer.
 For example, if you call up the lawyer and have a 40-minute conversation about how much you really want to get the small television in the bedroom, you’ve just spent at least $200 to try and get an asset worth maybe $75.

 Also, it’s less expensive to talk with support staff rather than speaking directly with the attorney unless you have a specific reason to do so.
 Remember, you’re in control of who answers your questions and takes your information.
 If the staff can’t answer your question, they’ll let you know when you need to talk to the attorney managing your case.

-There’s no doubt that using email is the most cost effective way of communicating with your attorney.
+There’s no doubt that using email is a time efficient and effective way of communicating with your lawyer.
 People read faster than they talk, plus email tends to focus questions and abbreviate answers.

 Unreasonable clients should expect to be charged accordingly.
-One of the most important ways for a client to reduce attorney fees is by making informed and reasonable decisions about the management of their case.
-It’s hard to think clearly in the middle of a divorce or other family or juvenile matter.
+Making the right decision will in the long run save you on attorney fees.
+This is not always easy when you face a family law matter such as child custody or divorce.
 So many emotions and memories can become involved in our decisions.
 This clouded judgment can sometime result in unreasonable expectations.
 And while some people perceive going to court as “rolling the dice” there is very little that is random about the law.
 It’s not as if the judge would give you 100% of the marital estate one day, and 20% the next.

-Since the law is not random, and since many aspects of these matters are highly predictable for an experienced lawyer, you should really trust your lawyer when they tell you “you can’t get it”, whatever “it” might be.
+Since the law is not random, and since many aspects of these matters are highly predictable for an experienced lawyer, you should really trust your lawyer when they tell you “you can’t get it,” whatever “it” might be.
 Certainly ask why, but once she’s explained it, move on.
-You can spend an infinite amount money arguing against a foregone conclusion and it won’t change a thing except your bill.
+You can spend an infinite amount money debating matters that ultimately will change nothing.